m4rkitsu/m4rkitsu.github.io/content/en/about/index.md

 <img src="https://www.offsec.com/_astro/OSCP-plus.BZHuApYA.svg" alt="OSCP+" width="100">

 ## Biography
 Hi!
 My name is Marcos, and I’m a 21-year-old Cybersecurity student.
 I own the **OSCP+** Certification.
-On the Internet, you might know me as **Marki** or **Markitsu**.
+On the Internet, you might know me as **S3n** or **S3ntinl**.
 I’m currently pursuing a Master’s Degree in Cybersecurity for Information Technology Environments.

 I spend most of my time coding, solving CTFs, or overall, studying.
 My passion lies into hacking and finding creative ways to solve problems.